babylonchain/btc-staker/README.md

 You can download Bitcoin Core version 24.1 from the official release [page](https://bitcoincore.org/en/releases/24.1/).
-For more information on Signet, you can check [this](https://en.bitcoin.it/wiki/Signet) wiki page.
+For more information on Signet, you can check the Bitcoin [wiki](https://en.bitcoin.it/wiki/Signet) page.

 **Notes**: